-Public utilities are produced by the Government in most Muslim countries and, generally speaking, they burden the Government budget with their financing and usually subsidized prices.
+Public utilities are produced by the Government in most Muslim countries and, generally speaking, they burden the Government budget with their financing.
 The paper aims at proposing an alternative method of financing by throwing the financing burden on the users of these utilities and on investors in the private sector.
-The matter of subsidies will not be discussed.

-The study covers financing the production and distribution of such utilities as water, electricity, public transportation, education, communication, radio and TV, postal services, Some of the public utility enterprises produce commodities, such as water; others produce services of their manpower, machinery and equipment, such as the communication service.
-Further, some service producing enterprises have their output in the form of services whose major input is labor or work, such as education and garbage collection, while others produce services whose main component is a result of the operation of machinery and equipment, such as electricity.
-The kind of securities that can be used for financing may, therefore, differ from one enterprise to another, depending on the nature of its output.
-From a Shariah point of view, this is mainly a result of the intrinsic differences between ljarah and sale contracts.
+The proposed study covers financing the production and distribution of such utilities as water, electricity, public transportation, education, communication, radio and TV, postal services, etc. As easily observed, some of the public utility enterprises produce commodities, such as piped water; others produce services of their machinery and equipment, such as the communication service.
+Furthermore, some service producing enterprises have their output in the form of services whose main component is labor or work, such as education and garbage collection enterprises, while others produce services whose main component is a result of the operation of machinery and equipment, such as electricity.
+The kind of securities that can be used for financing may, therefore, differ from one enterprise to another, depending on the nature of its output, because of the intrinsic differences between ljarah and sale contracts attached to the exchange of their different kinds of output.

-The idea of Sanadat al Muqaradah was discussed by the Islamic Figh Academy and a decision was taken approving the basic principle of Sanadat al Muqaradah and stipulating certain conditions for their issuance and negotiability.
-Sanadat al Muqaradah are derived from the Mudarabah (Muqaradah) contract.
-In Mudarabah, the owner of funds shares with the entrepreneur the net profit and bears all the losses.
+In 1981, the Government of Jordan promulgated a special Act for financing the construction of land owned by Awqaf and Municipalities under the name of the Act of Sanadat al Muqaradah.
+Sanadat al Muqaradah were later studied by the Islamic Fiqh Academy and a decision was taken approving the basic idea of Sanadat al Muqaradah and stipulating certain conditions for their issuance and negotiability.
+The idea of Sanadat al Muqaradah was derived from the Mudarabah (Muqaradah) contract, which is known in Shari'ah.
+In Mudarabah, the owner of funds shares with the entrepreneur the net profit, while bearing the losses alone.
 Thus, Sanadat al Muqaradah carry a high degree of risk and depend heavily on the business ability, efficiency and trustworthiness of the entrepreneur.
-Until today no Sanadat al Muqaradah have ever been issued in any Muslim country.
+Until today no Sanadat al Muqaradah have ever been issued in Jordan on the basis of the above mentioned Act.